-- Direct Injection launch on a Delta II rocket into a circular, 500-km, Sun-synchronous - 7-month mission including a 1-month checkout. - Sky-pointing instrument. - 11-second data-taking exposure cycle synchronized with orbit to provide total sky coverage with overlap between orbits. - 8 or more exposures at each position over more than 99% of the sky.
+- Direct injection launch on a Delta II rocket into a circular, 500-km, Sun-synchronous orbit. - 7-month baseline mission including a 1-month checkout. - Sky-pointing instrument. - 11-second data-taking exposure cycle synchronized with orbit to provide total sky coverage with overlap between orbits. - 8 or more independent exposures at each position over more than 99% of the sky.